mjdecker/mjdecker.github.io/_notes/computer-organization/twos-complement.md

 * One representation of $$0$$
 * Can represent an additional negative integer ($$-2^{n-1}$$)
 * Addition/subtraction can ignore sign-bit and rely on overflow
-* Comparison can performed via subtraction and if result is positive/negative
+* Comparison can be performed via subtraction and if result is positive/negative

 # [Two's Complement] - Ending Remark for Curious Individuals
 * One additional way to convert a positive integer to corresponding negative